Kitware/ParaView/Web/Documentation/guides/apache_setup/README.md

 Since Apache does not by default support web sockets, it is not the most straightforward approach for a ParaViewWeb deployment.
-However, many users require or employ such a front-end, so this document provides a step-by-step guide on how to setup such an environment.
+However, many users require or employ such a front-end application.
+Therefore, this document provides a step-by-step guide on how to setup such an environment.

+__Caution__: This installation focus on old Apache setup.
+The prefered setup should rely on Apache 2.4+ like described in the EC2 guide.

 ## Components overview